natcap/invest.users-guide/source/en/data_sources.rst

 Allan, Richard & Pereira, L. & Smith, Martin.
 (1998).
 Crop evapotranspiration-Guidelines for computing crop water requirements-FAO Irrigation and drainage paper 56.

+Baer, SG, DJ Kitchen, JM Blair, and CW Rice.
+2002.
+Changes in Ecosystem Structure and Function along a Chronosequence of Restored Grasslands.
+Ecological Applications 12:1688-1701.

+Bernoux, M., MDS Carvalho, B. Volkoff, and CC Cerri.
+2002.
+Brazil's soil carbon stocks.
+Soil Science Society of America Journal 66:888-896.

+Brown, S. Estimating Biomass and Biomass Change of Tropical Forests: a Primer.
+FAO Forestry Department; 1997.
+Report for FAO Forestry Paper 134.

+Brown, SL, PE Schroeder and JS Kern.
+Spatial distribution of biomass in forests of the eastern USA.Forest Ecology and Management 123 (1999) 81-90.

+Brown, S. 2002.
+Measuring carbon in forests: current status and future challenges.
+Environmental Pollution 116:363-372.

+Cairns, MA, S. Brown, EH Helmer, and GA Baumgardner.
+1997.
+Root biomass allocation in the world's upland forests.
+Oecologia 111:1-11.

+Cairns, MA, PK Haggerty, R. Alvarez, BHJ De Jong, and I. Olmsted.
+2000.
+Tropical Mexico's recent land-use change: A region's contribution to the global carbon cycle.
+Ecological Applications 10:1426-1441.

+Coomes, DA, RB Allen, NA Scott, C. Goulding, and P. Beets.
+2002.
+Designing systems to monitor carbon stocks in forests and shrublands.
+Forest Ecology and Management 164:89-108.

+Delaney, M., S. Brown, AE Lugo, A. Torres-Lezama, and NB Quintero.
+1998.
+The quantity and turnover of dead wood in permanent forest plots in six life zones of Venezuela.
+Biotropica 30:2-11.

+Detwiler, RP.
+1986.
+Land Use Change and the Global Carbon Cycle: The Role of Tropical Soils.
+Biogeochemistry 2:67-93.

+Edinburgh Centre for Carbon Management.
+The Establishing Mechanisms for Payments for Carbon Environmental Services in the Eastern Arc Mountains, Tanzania; 2007 May 2007.

+Gaston, G., S. Brown, M. Lorenzini, and KD Singh.
+1998.
+State and change in carbon pools in the forests of tropical Africa.
+Global Change Biology 4:97-114.

+Glenday, J. 2006.
+Carbon storage and emissions offset potential in an East African tropical rainforest.
+Forest Ecology and Management 235:72-83.

+Grace, J., J. San Jose, P. Meir, HS Miranda, and RA Montes.
+2006.
+Productivity and carbon fluxes of tropical savannas.
+Journal of Biogeography 33:387-400.

+Houghton, RA.
+2005.
+Tropical deforestation as a source of greenhouse gas emissions.
+In: Tropical Deforestation and Climate Change, Moutinho and Schwartzman [eds.].
+Instituto de Pesquisa Ambiental da Amazonia and Environmental Defense, Belem, Brazil.

+Houghton, RA, and JL Hackler.
+2006.
+Emissions of carbon from land use change in sub-Saharan Africa.
+Journal of Geophysical Research 111.

 "Hydrologic Soil Groups."National Engineering Handbook, United States Department of Agriculture, National Resources Conservation Service, 2007, www.nrcs.usda.gov/wps/portal/nrcs/detailfull/national/water/?cid=stelprdb1043063.

+The Intergovernmental Panel on Climate Change (IPCC).
+2006.
+2006 IPCC Guidelines for National Greenhouse Gas Inventories, Volume 4: Agriculture, Forestry and Other Land Use.
+Prepared by the National Greenhouse Gas Inventories Programme, Eggleston, HS, L. Buendia, K. Miwa, T. Ngara, and K. Tanabe (eds).
+Institute for Global Environmental Strategies (IGES), Hayama, Japan. <https://www.ipcc-nggip.iges.or.jp/public/2006gl/vol4.html>.

+Makundi, WR.
+2001.
+Carbon mitigation potential and costs in the forest sector in Tanzania.
+Mitigation and Adaptation Strategies for Global Change 6:335-353.

+Malhi, Y., D. Wood, TR Baker, et al. 2006.
+The regional variation of aboveground live biomass in old-growth Amazonian forests.
+Global Change Biology 12:1107-1138.

+Malimbwi, RE, B. Solberg, and E. Luoga.
+1994.
+Estimation of biomass and volume in miombo woodland at Kitungalo Forest Reserve Tanzania.
+Journal of Tropical Forest Science 7:230-242.

+Munishi, PKT and TH Shear.
+2004.
+Carbon Storage in Afromontane Rain Forests of the Eastern Arc Mountains of Tanzania: their Net Contribution to Atmospheric Carbon.
+Journal of Tropical Forest Science 16:78-93.

+Nascimento, HEM, and WF Laurance.
+2002.
+Total aboveground biomass in central Amazonian rainforests: a landscape-scale study.
+Forest Ecology and Management 168:311-321.

+Post, WM, WR Emanuel, PJ Zinke, and AG Stangenberger.
+1982.
+Soil carbon pools and world life zones.
+Nature 298:156-159.

+Post, WM, KC Kwon.
+2000.
+Soil carbon sequestration and land-use change: processes and potential.
+Global Change Biology 6:317-327.

 Ruesch A, and HK Gibbs.
 2008.
 New IPCC tier-1 global biomass carbon map for the year 2000.
 Available:https://cdiac.ess-dive.lbl.gov/epubs/ndp/global_carbon/carbon_documentation.html.

+Silver, WL, R. Ostertag, and AE Lugo.
+2000.
+The potential for carbon sequestration through reforestation of abandoned tropical agricultural and pasture lands.
+Restoration Ecology 8:394-407.

+Tiessen, H., C. Feller, EVSB Sampaio, and P. Garin.
+1998.
+Carbon Sequestration and Turnover in Semiarid Savannas and Dry Forest.
+Climatic Change 40:105-117.

+Tilman, D., J. Hill, and C. Lehman.
+2006.
+Carbon-Negative Biofuels from Low-Input High-Diversity Grassland Biomass.
+Science 314:1598-1600.

+Vagen, TG, R Lal, and BR Singh.
+2005.
+Soil carbon sequestration in sub-Saharan Africa: A review.
+Land Degradation & Development 16:53-71.

+Zhang, Q, and CO Justice.
+2001.
+Carbon Emissions and Sequestration Potential of Central African Ecosystems.
+AMBIO 30:351-355.